greensori/Cinde_2017/embedded/README.md

 working great but if i cant simplify proc(charconverter) then cant using this scripts

-to using many times on charconverter scripts
+maybe proc(charconverter) using lots of time

+must simplify present scripts or find another method